If you’re familiar with real estate technology standards, you might have heard of or used RETS and RESO already.

 A custom solution needs more money to maintain, update, and ensure the import solution keeps up with the latest MLS modifications, security standards updates, etc.

 RESO Web API Overview

-Similarly to RETS, the RESO Web API aims to streamline and facilitate the share of listing data in the real estate industry.
+Similar to RETS, the RESO Web API aims to streamline and facilitate the sharing of listing data in the real estate industry.

-Agents and brokers use the RESO Web API to connect to different MLSs databases, import, and search for properties, and the entire process is based on a common RESO Standard.
+Agents and brokers use the RESO Web API to connect to different MLS databases and import and search for properties, and the entire process is based on a common RESO Standard.